elastic/ecs/rfcs/text/0013-network-headers.md

 Stage 1: Describe at a high level how this change affects fields.
 Which fieldsets will be impacted?
 How many fields overall?
 Are we primarily adding fields, removing fields, or changing existing fields?
 The goal here is to understand the fundamental technical implications and likely extent of these changes. ~2-5 sentences.
 -->

+This change adds dedicated fields for layer 3 & 4 network headers.

 <!--
 Stage 2: Include new or updated yml field definitions for all of the essential fields in this draft.
 While not exhaustive, the fields documented here should be comprehensive enough to deeply evaluate the technical considerations of this change.
 The goal here is to validate the technical details for all essential fields and to provide a basis for adding experimental field definitions to the schema.
 Use GitHub code blocks with yml syntax formatting.
 -->